Cmoconnor0823/Login_Exercises/2.exercise-tracker-repo/exercise-tracker.md

 ## Models / User Schema

 * The user model is blank in the repo
-* It will need a name and password fields (and optionally a timestamp) - later there will be an email field
+* You will need to add in name and password fields (and optionally a timestamp) - at a later point we will add an email field as well
 * The provided code is boilerplate, and is done slightly differently in some tutorials, but the outcome is the same
-* It might be helpful to remind the student that the model is how the server interacts with the database.
+* It might be helpful to remember that the model is how the server interacts with the database.

 ## Server